 The downfall for the Smokies being located so close to the major population centers of the east is that especially in the summertime air pollution can close its expansive views down to visibility of just 10 or 15 miles.
 Besides the natural humidity of the area that creates the distinctive fog and plumes of "smoke" that are most common after a rain storm, ozone and particulates in the air create a thick, impenitrable haze in the air on hot summer days.
 Visits in the other seasons of the year can improve the situation, but it can still be a challenge.
 The park service maintains web cams at the western and eastern ends of the park to show current conditions, as weel as archived views from the past since the cameras were installed.

 On your visit to Great Smoky Mountains National Park, I hope you'll find your way to some of my favorite spots, and don't let the potential crowds of people get you down.
 Like anywhere else, a weekday visit instead of on the weekends gets you ahead of the crowds already, and these tips will only help you more.
 It truly is a beautiful place to visit, and I highly recommend it, even if you're heading straight for Cades Cove. ;)

-This is the first of a few upcoming posts highlighting our National Parks, and sharing some of my favorite places to visit in them.
-Check back over the next few weeks for more posts like this.
+This is the first of a few posts highlighting our National Parks for National Parks week, and sharing some of my favorite places to visit in them.
 I hope you'll take a peek at my National Parks Gallery as well while you're here!
 If you're enjoying following my posts here on my blog, don't forget to follow me on Facebook & Instagram as well.
 You'll often see my latest photos there first!
-If you'd like to order a print of the photo at the top, just click on it above and you'll be taken to my art store where you can place your order.
+If you'd like to order a print of any of these photos, just click on them and you'll be taken to my art store where you can place your order.
 Thanks for following along!